david-rockwood/fimpad/README.md

 >
 > That night, as Jake was sitting in the break room eating his dinner and scrolling through his phone, he heard a strange noise coming from the gorilla enclosure.
 At first, he thought it was just the wind, but then he heard it again, and it sounded like someone was laughing.
 >
 > Jake's heart started to race as he stood up and walked towards the enclosure.
-As he got closer
+As he got closer,
 >
 > Because of that, Jake started to get very nervous.